microsoft/code-with-engineering-playbook/docs/CI-CD/recipes/cd-on-low-code-solutions.md

-# Continuous delivery on low-code and no-code solutions
+# Continuous Delivery on Low-Code and No-Code Solutions

 Low-code and no-code platforms have taken a spot in a wide variety of Business Solutions involving process automation, AI models, Bots, Business Applications and Business Intelligence.
 The scenarios enabled by these platforms are constantly evolving and opening a spot for productive roles.
 This has been exactly the reason why bringing more professional tools to their development have become necessary such as controlled and automated delivery.